 Enables Link Time Optimization.
-This switch must be used in conjunction with the traditional -Ox switches and instructs the compiler to defer most optimizations until the link stage.
+This switch must be used in conjunction with the -0x switches (but not with the -gnatn switch since it is a full replacement for the latter) and instructs the compiler to defer most optimizations until the link stage.
 The advantage of this approach is that the compiler can do a whole-program analysis and choose the best interprocedural optimization strategy based on a complete view of the program, instead of a fragmentary view with the usual approach.
 This can also speed up the compilation of big programs and reduce the size of the executable, compared with a traditional per-unit compilation with inlining across modules enabled by the -gnatn switch.
 The drawback of this approach is that it may require more memory and that the debugging information generated by -g with it might be hardly usable.
 The switch, as well as the accompanying -Ox switches, must be specified both for the compilation and the link phases.
 If the n parameter is specified, the optimization and final code generation at link time are executed using n parallel jobs by means of an installed make program.